Hi, I’m Katie, and I’m a reusable snack bag junkie.

 I don’t know, but what I DO know is that there’s no going back to plastic.
 The reusable bags are just too cute, too waste-reducing, too…reusable.
 I love that I never run out of bags, and I love that we don’t throw all that plastic away.
 I can pack a waste-free lunch almost 100% of the time (minus an apple core or something here and there).

-And now I’m going to peer pressure you a bit (a lot).
-Our whole family has tested out enough different ones that I’m confident I can recommend the BEST style and brand of reusable snack and sandwich bag for your family, kids or adults.
+And now I’m going to peer pressure you a bit (a lot) into using reusable bags for your own family.
+Our whole family has tested out enough different ones that I’m confident I can honestly recommend the BEST style and brand of reusable snack and sandwich bag for your family, kids or adults.

-Here are the brands of reusable sandwich and snacks bags that I’ve tried:
+Here are the brands of reusable sandwich and snacks bags that I’ve reviewed:

 - Itzy Ritzy